 The decision of the Minister for Lands provided a degree of legal certainty for the greyhound racing industry in terms of being able to provide parking for patrons and participants.
-The Minister for Lands' decision ensures that the parking area is a defined area and cannot be expanded.
+The decision of the Minister responsible for Crown Land ensures that the parking area is a defined area and cannot be expanded.
 The Minister imposed conditions with the decision; namely to maximise parking within the Complex and to landscape the outer area including installation of hard surface sports courts to provide some community benefit and provide a proper surface for parking.